MattMS/my-thoughts/on/working_to_be_redundant/README.md

 ## Leave without worries

-When the time comes for me to move on, I would like to know that my replacement is not cursing me for the confusing mess I have left them.
+When the time comes for me to move on, I would like to know that my replacement is not going to be cursing me for the confusing mess I have left them.

 ## To my predecessors